CPA-Managed Business Registration · Philippines · DTI · SEC · BIR · LGU

 Questions about business registration

 Requirements vary by structure.
 DTI sole proprietorship: valid government ID, chosen business name, and business address.
 SEC corporation or OPC: Articles of Incorporation and By-Laws, Treasurer's Affidavit, proof of office address, and valid IDs of all incorporators.
 BIR: SEC or DTI Certificate of Registration, proof of business address, valid IDs, and completed BIR application forms.
 LGU Mayor's Permit: DTI or SEC certificate, BIR Certificate of Registration, barangay clearance, and any industry-specific permits.
-A CPA firm coordinates the full documentary checklist across all four agencies, reducing back-and-forth and ensuring submissions are complete on the first filing.
+A accounting firm coordinates the full documentary checklist across all four agencies, reducing back-and-forth and ensuring submissions are complete on the first filing.

 DTI online registration: 1–3 business days.
 SEC online via i-Register: 3–7 business days for OPCs and corporations without complications.
 BIR registration at the Revenue District Office: 5–10 business days after complete documentary submission.
 LGU Mayor's Permit: 3 days in tech-forward cities like Makati, to 3–4 weeks in municipalities with manual processing.
 In total, fully registered across all four agencies in 3–6 weeks when documentation is complete and submissions are in the correct sequence.
 Errors or missing documents at any agency restart the clock for that agency.